ARM-software/sbsa-acs/README.md

 ## Additional reading
   - For details on the SBSA ACS test execution, see [SBSA ACS User Guide](platform/pal_baremetal/docs/Arm_SBSA_ACS_Bare-metal_User_Guide.pdf).
   - For details on the Design of the SBSA ACS, see [Validation Methodology Document](docs/Arm_SBSA_Architecture_Compliance_Validation_Methodology.pdf).
-  - For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are   planned for the future releases, see [Testcase checklist](docs/testcase-checklist.md).
+  - For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are   planned for the future releases, see [Testcase checklist](docs/testcase-checklist.md). <br />
+Note: The Baremetal PCIe enumeration code provided as part of the SBSA ACS should be used and should not be replaced.
+This code is vital in analyzing the test result.

 ## Target platforms
   Any 64-bit Arm based Server design presented as a full chip Emulation or Simulation environment